Money education for children

 Turn everyday family money moments into real financial literacy practice

 Many children hear money advice but rarely get a safe place to practice it.
-Progress Penguin gives parents a structured way to teach earning, saving, spending choices, goals, interest, approvals, and accountability without connecting children directly to a real bank account.
+Progress Penguin gives parents a structured way to teach earning, saving, spending choices, goals, interest, approvals, and accountability without connecting children directly to a bank account.
+The balances can still represent real family money: parents hold the funds, the app records what belongs to each child, and approved withdrawals are settled outside the platform.

 Learning by doing

 Children understand money better when they can make small choices and see the results.
-Progress Penguin creates a safe practice space for those choices.
+Progress Penguin combines structured financial literacy lessons with a safe family banking simulator where children can practise earning, saving, spending, budgeting, and setting goals.

 Simple lessons with real context

-Financial words become easier to understand when they connect to a child’s own tasks, balances, goals, and spending requests.
+Money lessons for children become easier to understand when financial words connect to their own tasks, balances, goals, allowances, and spending requests.
+Public lesson previews and a kid-friendly glossary also help parents explain each idea.

 Confidence for parents and kids